 A lot of dechlorinating products on the market will remove basic chlorine elements, but may not be sufficient enough to break the chloramine bond.
 Therefore, you need to make sure you are using a dechlorinate that "specifically" states it will remove chloramines.

 If you are concerned about using your local water supply, you can always have it professionally tested to see what is in it.
-However, even though the test may come back with good results, there is nothing that says something can't change at the water department at any given time to result in a totally different test even a day, a week, or year later.
+However, even though the test may come back with good results, there is nothing that says something can't change at the water department at any given time to result in a different test even a day, a week, or a year later.

+Phosphates, nitrates, and silicates are elements that naturally occur in water, and it is not unusual for some tap water sources to contain high concentrations of these chemical elements.
 If these are not removed from the water before using it, you are just adding more of the unwanted elements that give rise to all types of algae blooms in saltwater systems, and that often contribute to persistent problems with higher than normal readings of these chemicals when testing the aquarium water.

 Copper and iron are particularly detrimental to reef animals, and these or other metals can often be present in tap water as well.